 As your datacenter needs scale out, the existing vCenter Server may not scale to the same level.
 This may require you to move a set of applications to newer hosts that are managed by a different vCenter Server.
 Or you may need to move applications from staging to production in an environment where staging servers are managed by one vCenter Server and production servers are managed by a different vCenter Server.
 Distributed Firewall supports these cross-vCenter vMotion scenarios by replicating firewall policies that you define for the primary NSX Manager on up to seven secondary NSX Managers.

-From the primary NSX Manager you can create a distributed firewall rule section that is marked for universal synchronization.
-You can create one universal L2 rule section and one universal L3 rule section.
+From the primary NSX Manager you can create distributed firewall rule sections that are marked for universal synchronization.
+You can create more than one universal L2 rule section and more than one universal L3 rule section.
+Universal sections are always listed at the top of primary and secondary NSX Managers.
 These sections and their rules are synchronized to all secondary NSX Managers in your environment.
 Rules in other sections remain local to the appropriate NSX Manager.

 Service Composer does not support universal synchronization, so you cannot use it to create distributed firewall rules in the universal section.